 The small town of Elberton in northeast Georgia is known as the granite capital of the world.

 In June of 1979, a well-dressed, articulate man who identified himself as R.C.
 Christian walked into the Elberton Granite Finishing Company and ordered a monument to "transmit a message to mankind."
-The man claimed to represent a small group from outside Georgia and wished to remain anonymous.
+He claimed to represent a small group from outside Georgia and wished to remain anonymous.

 The granite slab structure has a total weight of 119 tons, with an overall height of 19.3 feet.
 It consists of a center stone resting on a support stone, four upright monoliths each resting on a support stone, and a cap stone.